odileandres/Adata_scientists_project2/index.md

   <img class="center" src="/images/without_outliers.png" width=700px>
   </p>
   <p align="justify">
   Our graph doesn't show a strict difference between the median of the number of quotation per men and per women.
-However, the results of our one-sided ttest on the mean seem to say that there is a difference in occurence between men and women in our data (before performing the ttest, we removed the outliers of the data before the ttest by using the z-score criteria.):
+However, the results of our one-sided Welch's ttest on the mean seem to say that there is a difference in occurence between men and women in our data (before performing the ttest, we removed the outliers of the data before the ttest by using the z-score criteria.):
   </p>

   <p></p>